 Simpler state machines, inspired by coroutines.

-Cocoa lets you write synthesizable state machines as straightforward initial processes, unifying low-level RTL with high-level functional models.
-The transpiler emits traditional state machines — zero hardware overhead, no simulation drift, no leaving SystemVerilog.
+Cocoa lets you write synthesizable state machines as straightforward initial processes, like functional models used in simulation.
+The transpiler emits traditional state machines: zero hardware overhead, simulation ready, and without leaving SystemVerilog.

 $ pip install cocoa-sv